|

 There are place-names in

 western As with the name “Y’hudah” (Judah), the contracted Semitic name “Yhud” is older than the book of Joshua.
 (Joshua 19:45) The Book of Mormon prophet and patriarch Nephi would have been familiar with the name “Yhud”.
 Later in the Bible we read: יְדִיעַ known לֶהֱוֵא Be it לְמַלְכָּא unto the king,דִּי־ thatאֲזַלְנָא we wentלִיהוּד into Judea, (literally: “to Yhud” or “to Judea”) (Ezra 5:8) In rendering the name “Judea” from “Yhud”, the King James translation takes a cue from the Greek translation of Jewish scripture.
-(Septuagint, Ezra V.8) The fact is, the Hebrew name “Y’hudah” (Judah) can also be translated “Judæa”.
-Compare for example Matthew 2:1 (KJV) with Hebrew Matthew (B'sorot Matti) 2:1.
+(Septuagint, Ezra V.8) The Hebrew name “Y’hudah” (Judah) can also be translated “Judæa”.
+Compare Matthew 2:1 (KJV) with Hebrew Matthew (B'sorot Matti) 2:1.
 Following King James Bible convention, the English Book of Mormon recounts: “And notwithstanding the

 Lamanites being cut off from their support … they were still determined to